skijit/notes/programming/maxmsp/jitter/video-graphics-tutorials.md

     - knowing the available attributes which can be set
     - knowing each attribute's range
 - `jit.fluoride` : adds a neon glow
-- `jit.slide` : settings for video delay / reverb
+- `jit.slide` : settings for video delay / reverb / smoothing
 - `swatch` object is good for visually picking out colors

 ## Tutorial 4 - Adding 3D Objects